If you have influenza, you may experience any of the following:

 Call +46 771 11 77 00 if you are calling from a phone with a foreign number.

 You can get vaccinated against influenza

 There is a vaccine against influenza.
 It is free of charge if you are part of a group for which vaccination is recommended.

 Vaccination is recommended if any of the following applies:

 - you are at risk of becoming seriously ill from influenza.

 - you live with someone with a very compromised immune system.

 The influenza vaccine needs to be taken every year.

 You need to get vaccinated against influenza even if you have been vaccinated against COVID-19.

-Medicine to prevent the virus
+Medicines to prevent the virus